EPCCed/2020-12-14-archer2-developers-online/_episodes/03-develop-env.md

 ## Switching between compiler environments

-You use the `module swap` command to switch between the three different compiler environments available on ARCHER2.
+You use the `module swap` command to switch between the two different compiler environments available on ARCHER2.
 The available environments are:

 * Cray Compiling Environment (CCE): `PrgEnv-cray`